-The Ancient Egyptians were the first to see positivity in black, they looked at it as a fertile colour coming from the rich soil of the Nile.
+The Ancient Egyptians were the first to see positivity in black, they looked at it as a fertile color coming from the rich soil of the Nile.
 One of their most important gods, Anubis, turned into a black jackal when offering protection against evil.

-To many, black is now the colour that never goes out of fashion, ironic considering its history of being ignored or feared, but for creators around the world, from artists and crafters to interior designers and fashion houses – black is a staple they all return to.
+To many, black is now the color that never goes out of fashion, ironic considering its history of being ignored or feared, but for creators around the world, from artists and crafters to interior designers and fashion houses – black is a staple they all return to.
 In modern society, black is considered one of the safest colors to use.

-Just think about how many different modern movements have embraced it, from the Beat movement in the 1950s, punk in the 1970s through to goth and emo in the modern-day.
+Just think about how many different modern movements have embraced it, from the Beat movement in the 1950s, punk in the 1970s through to goth and emo in the modern day.
 You will see artists using black to make a statement, as a way of standing out.
 If you are working on a project with a core set of values that you want to display, black is often the ideal backdrop to help this stand out.